christensenacademy/christensen-academy/modules/beginning-java/textpages/double.md

 System.out.println(0.1+0.1+0.1); // The answer should be 0.3, right?
 ```

 The output of the above program is actually `0.30000000000000004`.
 Seem crazy?
-It actually makes sense if you think deeply about how floating point numbers are actually stored in the computer, but I'll save that discussion for another time and place.
+It actually makes sense if you think deeply about how floating point numbers are encoded in binary, but I'll save that discussion for another time and place.

 ![](http://christensenacademy.org/img/signature.png)